The working farms of Old Sturbridge Village feature several Heritage Breed animals including chicken, sheep, pigs, oxen, and cows.

 The American Milking Devon claims ancestry from some of the earliest English cattle brought to America.
 This hardy, medium-sized breed is well known for their deep reddish brown color and active, intelligent temperament.
 Devon’s represent one of the last surviving true triple purpose breeds and are equally suited to dairy and beef production as well as draft animals.
 Lance and Henry, our ten-year-old team of purebred Devon’s, can be found in the yard attached to the Towne Barn when they are not engaged in plowing, log skidding, hauling, or other agricultural work.

 Also known as Durhams, Shorthorns were the first of the ‘improved breeds’ of cattle that started coming to America from Great Britain in the late 18th and early 19th century.
 Selected for production, they grow larger and produce more milk than the Devons.
 Many early New England farmers sought to improve their herds by introducing Durham bloodlines.
-This is what is represented by the mixed herd at the Freeman Farm, where you can find our cows, Betsy, Goldie, Buttercup, and Bonnie, the heifers Beulah and May, and our young team of bull calves training to become oxen, Tom and Sid.
+This is what is represented by the mixed herd at the Freeman Farm, where you can find our cows, Betsy, Goldie, Buttercup, and Bonnie, the heifers Beulah and May, and our young team of oxen, Tom and Sid.

 English Blacks/Large Blacks